My approach is iterative, data-driven, and human-centered.

 I make actionable recommendations based on observation and analysis.
 I always keep people’s needs and values in the front of my mind, whether I’m seeking to understand their behavior, make their lives easier, or nudge them in new directions.

-My favorite design challenges involve encouraging people to participate in familiar activities in new ways, or creating opportunities for them to make new kinds of contributions.
+My favorite design challenges involve encouraging people to participate in familiar activities in new ways, or creating opportunities for them to make new kinds of contributions to projects they care about.

 Qualitative Interviews, surveys, usability, digital ethnography, grounded text analysis